 Detector aperture is evaluated using a Monte Carlo (MC) simulation.
 The MC simulations used in this work include the generation of extensive air showers by cosmic ray primaries and the detector response to these showers.
 Air-shower simulations are generated with the CORSIKA program [5] using QGSJet II-04 [6] hadronic interaction model at high energies.
-Proton- and iron-induced air showers are generated with primary energies ranging from $10^{16.2}$ eV to $10^{18.5}$ eV.
-The proton and iron primaries are mixed using the fraction based on the H4a composition model [7].
-These showers are thrown with an isotropic zenith angle distribution between 0° and 70° and a uniform azimuthal distribution between 0° and 360°.
-Particle information such as position and momentum at the detector level is used to obtain the energy deposit in each SD with the GEANT code [8-10].
-The response of the SD electronics is also taken into account [11].
-The FD simulation includes fluorescence and Cherenkov photon generations, telescope optics [12], detector calibration [13], and the response of the electronics [14, 15].
+Air showers are generated with primary energies ranging from $10^{16.0}$ eV to $10^{18.5}$ eV.
+Five primaries, H, He, N, Si, and Fe, are included in the air-shower generations weighted with a relative abundance based on the H4a composition model [7].
+In addition to the H4a model, we fit the distributions of the depth of shower maximum, X{max} , measured by the TALE hybrid observation to a mixture of three primaries (H, N, and Fe) as a function of energy, and used the resulting abundances in our simulation.
+The primary mixture by the TALE hybrid observation is referred to as THXF [8], which is short for the TALE hybrid X{max} distribution fit.
+These showers are thrown with an isotropic zenith angle distribution between 0° and 300°.
+Particle information such as position and momentum at the detector level is used to obtain the energy deposit in each SD with the GEANT code [9-11].
+The response of the SD electronics is also taken into account [12].
+The FD simulation includes fluorescence and Cherenkov photon generations, telescope optics, detector calibration, and the response of the electronics.

-Figure 1: Physical location of TALE detector.
+Figure 1: Physical location of the TALE detector.
 The TALE detector is a hybrid apparatus composed of surface detectors and fluorescence detectors.